-A number of truths about longings emerge from this story:
+A number of truths emerge from this story:

 Everyone is born with Affection Deficit Disorder.
 Some feel it more acutely than others.
 Women substitute personal beauty, the love and affection of husbands and children for the affection of Christ.
 Men substitute beautiful women and personal kingdom-building for a relationship with Christ.